-In order to compute both the static factor of safety and the yield acceleration (the seismic coefficient that reduces the factor of safety to unity - the factor of safety for a specified seismic coefficient can be derived from this) for Section D-D' I have used the computer program TSLOPE.
-TSLOPE is a new slope stability program which allows 3D analyses as well as 2D analyses.
-It is available for a free trial at http://tagasoft.com.
+I have used TSLOPE to compute both the static factor of safety and the yield acceleration (the seismic coefficient that reduces the factor of safety to unity - the factor of safety for a specified seismic coefficient can be derived from this) for Section D-D'.
 For Section D-D', when a circular slip circle is transformed to a spherical or ellipsoidal slip surface, two things happen.
 One is that the slip surface now has to cut through the rock revetment, rather than diving under it - this will increase the factor of safety.
 The other is that relatively more of the slip surface will be in the young Bay Mud - this might either reduce or increase the factor of safety.

-I have used both the methods of solution that are available in TSLOPE - the Ordinary Method of Columns (OMC), which I prefer, and Spencer's Method, which is more generally accepted, or rather I should say wrongly pushed by academics.
-The geometry and the properties that I have used are recorded in the input files, which I will be happy to make available to interested parties.
+I have used both the methods of solution that are available in TSLOPE - the Ordinary Method of Columns (OMC), which I prefer because it implies that the potential sliding mass is a deformable body, and Spencer's Method, which is generally preferred by academics because it "fully satisfies equilibrium", which implies a rigid body.
 Because hard data are not available for many of the required properties, I have used my judgement, based on 40 plus years of local practice, where necessary.
 For the young Bay Mud layer I have adopted the project geotechnical consultant's value of 0.3 for the ratio of the undrained shear strength divided by the effective vertical stress and I have divided the young Bay Mud layer into four zones for purposes of computing its undrained shear strength.
 For the zone that is going to be overconsolidated by wicking and surcharging I have increased the undrained shear strength by 50 percent, corresponding to an OCR value of a little more than 1.5.
 For the other zones I have assumed that the Bay Mud is normally consolidated under the current overburden.
 I have conservatively assumed that the lower strength sand layer extends to under the heel of the lower triangle of rockfill, even though I believe that some or all of this material can be densified.
 For the "static" loading case I have used undrained strengths in the young Bay Mud and drained strengths in the other materials.